Edward Bernard

 American actor

-Edward Bernard, a distinguished American actor known for his memorable roles in popular television series such as "Police Woman," "The White Shadow," and "Hardcastle and McCormick," has passed away.
-Bernard's career spanned several decades, leaving an indelible mark on television and film with his consistent and compelling performances.
-His passing was noted in the "In Memoriam" section of the 98th Academy Awards.
+Edward Bernard, a distinguished American actor celebrated for his memorable roles across several popular television series and groundbreaking films, passed away on January 23, 2026, in Northridge, California, at the age of 86.
+His death, the cause of which was not disclosed by his family, marked the end of a career that spanned decades and left an indelible mark on television and film with his consistent and compelling performances.
+Bernard's passing was notably recognized in the "In Memoriam" section of the 98th Academy Awards.

-Born Edward Bernard on July 4, 1939, in Philadelphia, Pennsylvania, Bernard embarked on his acting journey in the early 1970s.
-He quickly established himself as a versatile talent, appearing in notable films like "Shaft" in 1971 and "The Hot Rock" in 1972, which helped launch his career in the entertainment industry.
+Born Edward Bernard on July 4, 1939, in Philadelphia, Pennsylvania, Bernard embarked on his acting journey on the stage, making his off-Broadway debut in "Five on the Black Hand Side" in 1969.
+He transitioned to screen acting in the early 1970s, quickly establishing himself as a versatile talent.
+His early film roles included the notable "Shaft" in 1971 and "The Hot Rock" in 1972, which were considered landmarks of the Blaxploitation era and helped open doors for Black actors in mainstream Hollywood.

 Edward Bernard's dedication to his craft and his ability to embody a diverse range of characters earned him a lasting place in the hearts of viewers and the respect of his peers.
+His body of work is noted for reflecting 'consistency, range, and a deep presence across decades of television,' particularly in shaping modern crime and drama storytelling.
 His contributions to television and film will be remembered for their authenticity and impact.
-He resided in Porter Ranch, California, at the time of his passing.
+Donations in his memory are requested to the International Black Theatre Festival.

 Those who wish to honor Edward's memory are invited to .